-- in the Belgian Official Gazette (Moniteur belge); - in a nation-wide newspaper (except if the relevant meeting is an ordinary shareholders' meeting held at the municipality, place, date and hour mentioned in the articles of association and its agenda is limited to the review of the annual financial statements, the annual report of the Board of Directors, the report of the auditor, the vote on the discharge of the directors and the auditor and the matters described in article 554, paragraph 3 and 4 of the Belgian Company Code); and - in media of which it reasonably can be expected that they will ensure an effective distribution of the information among the public in the EEA and which is accessible quickly and in a non-discriminatory manner.
+- in the Belgian Official Gazette (Moniteur belge); - in a nation-wide newspaper (except if the relevant meeting is an ordinary shareholders' meeting held at the municipality, place, date and hour mentioned in the articles of association and its agenda is limited to the review of the annual financial statements, the annual report of the Board of Directors, the report of the auditor, the vote on the discharge of the directors and the auditor and the matters described in article 7:92 paragraph 1 and article 7:149, paragraph 3 of the Belgian Code on Companies and Associations); - in media of which it reasonably can be expected that they will ensure an effective distribution of the information among the public in the EEA and which is accessible quickly and in a non-discriminatory manner; and - on the Company's website.

-Convocation notices must be sent 30 days prior to the shareholders' meeting to the holders of registered shares, holders of registered bonds, holders of registered warrants, holders of registered certificates issued with the cooperation of the Company (if any), and, as the case may be, to the directors and auditor.
-This communication is made by letter unless the addressees have individually and expressly accepted in writing to receive the notice by another form of communication, in accordance with article 533 of the Belgian Company Code.
+Convocation notices must be sent 30 days prior to the shareholders' meeting to the holders of registered shares, holders of registered bonds, holders of registered subscription rights, holders of registered certificates issued with the cooperation of the Company (if any), and, as the case may be, to the directors and auditor.
+This communication is made by letter unless the addressees have individually and expressly provided their email-address to the Company, in accordance with articles 7:128 juncto 2:32 of the Belgian Code on Companies and Associations.
 The convocation notice and the other documents referred to above are also made available on the Company's website as of the date of the publication of the convening notice.